Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 ## Prerequisites

 SQL Index and Data Source Cache on Spark requires a working Hadoop cluster with YARN and Spark.
 Running Spark on YARN requires a binary distribution of Spark, which is built with YARN support.
-If you don't want to build Spark by yourself, we have pre-built [spark-3.0.0](https://github.com/Intel-bigdata/spark/releases/download/v3.0.0-intel-oap-0.9.0/spark-3.0.0-bin-hadoop2.7-intel-oap-0.9.0.tgz ).
+We provide pre-built [Spark-3.0.0](https://github.com/Intel-bigdata/spark/releases/download/v3.0.0-intel-oap-0.9.0/spark-3.0.0-bin-hadoop2.7-intel-oap-0.9.0.tgz) based on hadoop-2.7 with numa patch applied to accelerate performance.
+If you use a different hadoop version, you should build it from source [here](https://github.com/Intel-bigdata/spark/releases/tag/v3.0.0-intel-oap-0.9.0).

 ## Getting Started

 ### Building

-Download our pre-built jar [oap-0.8.2-bin-spark-2.4.4.tar.gz](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.2-spark-2.4.4/oap-0.8.2-bin-spark-2.4.4.tar.gz) to your working node, unzip it and put the jars to your working directory such as `/home/oap/jars/`.
+We have provided a Conda package which will automatically install dependencies and build OAP jars, please follow [OAP-Installation-Guide](../../../docs/OAP-Installation-Guide.md) and you can find compiled OAP jars in `$HOME/miniconda2/envs/oapenv/oap_jars/` once finished the installation.

 If you’d like to build from source code, please refer to [Developer Guide](Developer-Guide.md) for the detailed steps.

 ### Spark Configurations